-- Fresh greens tossed in a light vinaigrette and a hand boiled egg slice
+- Fresh greens tossed in a light vinaigrette and a sliced hard-boiled egg

-We hope you enjoy some of these Hannukah recipes and use your own inspiration and traditions for Hanukkah.
-And if you are short on ideas for what to gift over the course of the 8 nights, be sure to check out our creative ideas for Hanukkah gift giving.
+Enjoy these traditional Hannukah foods and use your own inspiration and traditions to make this celebration personal.
+And if you are short on ideas for what to gift over the course of the eight nights, be sure to check out our creative ideas for Hanukkah gift-giving.